anakin004/Linux-Labyrinth/README.md

 ## Important Notes

-- **If you want to replicate this project and impliment it, be wary
+- If you want to replicate this project and impliment it, be wary
-- since the users are inputting shell commands, no matter how much error checking there is it will (kind of) never be 100% secure
+- Since the users are inputting shell commands, no matter how much error checking there is it will (kind of) never be 100% secure

 ## Setup Instructions